Coordinator: David A. Campion

 Students interested in ROTC should meet with the ROTC coordinator as soon as they enroll at Lewis & Clark.
-The ROTC coordinator serves as a first-year advisor to these students until they declare a major.
-(Students may also have an advisor who is teaching one of their first-year classes.)
-Thereafter, the ROTC coordinator continues to meet with students regularly to review their academic performance, and to help them plan their course schedule and balance their studies with their ROTC commitments and commissioning requirements.
+The ROTC coordinator will meet with students regularly to review their academic performance and help them plan their course schedule and balance their studies with their ROTC commitments and commissioning requirements.
 The ROTC coordinator is Lewis & Clark's liaison to the commanding officer and professor of military science at the University of Portland Army ROTC Battalion.

 Lewis & Clark students may earn up to 2 semester hours of practicum credit per semester, to a maximum of 8 credits, while they are actively enrolled as cadets in ROTC.
 To do so, they should enroll in ROTC 244 Practicum.
 Supervised by the ROTC coordinator, students in this course write about their field experiences and integrate those experiences with other parts of the Lewis & Clark education.
 This practicum will be graded on a credit-no credit basis and follows all of the normal Lewis & Clark rules and regulations governing internship and practicum credit.